hpehl/maven-single-module-template/README.md

 - `MAVEN_GPG_PASSPHRASE`: The passphrase for your private GPG key
 - `MAVEN_GPG_PRIVATE_KEY`: The private key in ASCII format.
 You can use a command like `gpg --armor --export-secret-keys <key-id> | pbcopy` to export and copy the private key to the clipboard (on macOS).

 The release workflow builds and deploys the project.
 Upon successful execution, a new GitHub release is created.
-The new release is named "Maven Single Template <release-version>.Final".
+The new release is named "Maven Single Module Template <release-version>.Final".
 Adjust that to your needs by modifying the value `name` of the step `ncipollo/release-action` in `release.yml`.

 # Scripts